 To represent Dynamic Pointcut Spring has provided the following predefined class.

-If we want to use Pointcuts in Spring applications then we have to configure Pointcut and Advisor in apring configuration file.
+If we want to use Pointcuts in Spring applications, we have to configure Pointcut and Advisor in the spring configuration file.

-In spring applications, we will use “DefaultPointCutAdvosor” inorder to suggest the advices to the Pointcuts.
+In spring applications, we will use “DefaultPointCutAdvosor” to suggest the advice to the Pointcuts.

-Where if we want to use NameMatchMethodPointcut then we have to use “mappedNames” property of type “array” and we must provide business method names as values to which we want to apply advices.
+Where if we want to use NameMatchMethodPointcut, then we have to use the “mappedNames” property of type “array”, and we must provide business method names as values to which we want to apply advice.

 <bean id="pointcut" class="org.springframework.aop.support.NameMatchMethodPointcut"> <property name="mappedNames"> <array> <value>displayEmployee</value> <value>getEmployeeDetails</value> </array> </property> </bean>